The Sleep setting adjusts how long it takes for your Android device's screen to turn off automatically, after you stop using your device.

 Your device's screen consumes a lot of battery power, with the "screen on time", the amount of time the device's screen has been turned on since the battery was last fully charged, often being the biggest contributing factor towards battery life, along with screen brightness.
 You can see your screen on time in the Battery settings.

-Because having the screen off saves a lot of battery power, it's good to turn off the screen while you're not using the device.
-This setting controls how long it takes for the screen to turn off automatically if you haven't interacted with the device for a while.
+To minimize your screen on time, it's good to turn off the screen while you're not using the device.
+The Sleep setting controls how long it takes for the screen to turn off automatically if you haven't interacted with the device for a while.

-Some devices may have an "auto sleep" feature whereby the amount of time it takes to turn the screen off depends on whether the device is sitting horizontal, such as on a table, or if it is held at an angle, as if it's being held in the hand.
+Some devices may have an "auto sleep" feature whereby the amount of time it takes to turn the screen off depends on whether the device is sitting horizontally, such as on a table, or if it is held at an angle, as if it's being held in the hand.
 This tends to use less battery power but be less effective.